kluctl/www-kluctl.io/content/en/blog/2023-09-12-introducing-the-kluctl-webui.md

 ## Preparations

-Let's begin with installing Kluctl, creating a local cluster and creating/forking simple Kluctl project.
+Let's begin with installing Kluctl, creating a local cluster and creating/forking a simple Kluctl project.

 #### Installing Kluctl